 AT is oldest and biggest of motherboards.
-This form factor of mainboard was in great trend back in 1980s.
-Its dimensions does not allows it to fit in mini desktop.
-It is of 12 inch size.
+This form factor of mainboard was in great trend back in the 1980s.
+Its dimensions do not allow it to fit in a mini desktop.
+It is 12-inch size.
 These motherboard consists of two identical 6-pin plugs and sockets.

 Its size makes the installation of new drives more difficult.This mainboard was used in 286 processors, Pentium P5 and some Pentium II processors.

 The ATX motherboard is developed by Intel in 1995.
 It was a great improvement over AT motherboards.
 The size of ATX mainboard is smaller than AT.
 Its small size allows the easy installation of drives.
 Current and Future I/O devices are supported by it.